A Retailer’s Comprehensive Guide on How to Optimise Google Shopping Campaigns

 The best of these ecommerce platforms can even automate the process of uploading this information and help collect customer data from across the web, including third-party online marketplaces.
 Not only is your data improved, but your time is freed up to add more value to your business to actually think about the other aspects of campaign planning.

 Upp delivers a simple to use, intelligence-led Google Shopping Platform that matches marketing data with operational retail performance data.
-Book a demo today to see what Upp can do for you.
+Book your Free Audit today to see what Upp can do for you.

 Google Shopping data feed requirements

 Google Shopping ads send users directly to the product page on your website.
 As a result, Google requires that your Shopping data exactly reflects the information displayed on your website.

 Google enforces this by monitoring listings.
 They will not approve or display ads where information is out of sync with the website page provided.
 This can also impact your Google Merchant Score (GMS), which will have an overall impact on your display ranking.

 The price on your landing page has to exactly match prices submitted to Google Shopping.
 In cases where there are multiple items on the same page, it has to be straightforward for the user to find the correct item.

 - Products on sale need to be clearly labelled.
 Google Shopping recommends including the ‘sale price’ attribute and submitting the regular price in the standard ‘price’ attribute, along with submitting the sale price data.